 Or click 'Modify Administrator Password' to change it directly from the server backend.

-Comparison of the four methods
+Comparison of the Four Methods

-| Comparison Dimensions | Method 1 PHP Script | Method 2 Database | Method 3 functions.php | Method 4 Hosting Control Panel ⭐ |
+| Comparison Dimensions | Method 1 PHP Script | Method 2 Database | Method 3 functions.php | Method 4 Host Control Panel ⭐ |

 |---|---|---|---|---|